Welcome to Seattle's 28th

 It seems fitting that for Festa's 28th Annual Italian Festival, the Celebrity Chef should again be the cooking icon who started it all for us, Nick Stellino.
 The year was 1994 and Nick was frequently in Seattle filming his first TV cooking show "Cucina Amore" for Public Television when we approached him to be the headliner of our new culinary showcase, the "Great Italian Chefs" Cooking Stage.
 Since that time, Nick has been back many times but the excitement he originally generated cooking great Italian food out in the "piazza," reverberates to this day.
 Over the last twenty years, local chefs from Seattle's best Italian restaurants have all appeared at one time or another along with such national luminaries as Mario Batali, Giuliano Bugali, Anne Burrell, Biba Caggiano, Michael Chiarello, Rocco DiSpirito, Mary Ann Esposito, Maria Liberati, Michol Negrin, Christina Pirello and Rosella Rago.
 And no matter who's on the stage, every demo is followed by passing out lots of free samples!

 Nick is still filming at Seattle's Channel Nine and his latest series "Cooking with Nick Stellino" is again one of Public Television's most popular cooking series.
-His appearances at Festa will be at 4:00 PM Saturday and 2:00 PM Sunday, and we encourage you to prepare by visiting his great website.
+His appearances at Festa will be at 4:00 PM both days and we encourage you to prepare by visiting his great website.

 SIGN UP FOR THE TUTTA BELLA GRAPE STOMP